The difference between brown rice and white rice is way beyond the colour.

-Vitamins and Minerals: As many vitamins and minerals are lost in processing white rice, an average portion of brown rice contains approximately 84 mg of magnesium.
-Whereas an average portion of white rice only contains 19 mg of magnesium approximately.
+Vitamins and Minerals: As many vitamins and minerals are lost in processing white rice, an average portion of brown contains approximately 84 mg of magnesium.
+Whereas an average portion of white only contains 19 mg of magnesium approximately.

 Preparing Brown Rice

 - Rinse rice in a large bowl under running water removing any traces of dirt or debris.

 - Always wash the rice under cool running water before cooking.
 This helps prevent the rice from sticking.

 - Add one cup of brown rice to 2 ½ cups of boiling water.

 - Cover and cook on a slow flame and leave to simmer for 45 minutes.

 Tips for Cooking Brown Rice

 - Cook the rice in a saucepan with a tightly fitted lid.